sumanbisunkhe/ecommerce-system-frontend/README.md

 ---

 <div align="center">
-  Made with ❤️ by the HoT🔥sHoP team
+  Made with ❤️ by the Suman Biunkhe
   <br/>
   <a href="https://twitter.com/hotshop">Twitter</a> •
   <a href="https://linkedin.com/company/hotshop">LinkedIn</a> •